touchmeangel/touchmeangel/README.md

 - [x] **Backend & Services** — High-performance backend systems, APIs, services, and automation pipelines.
 Go is my go-to for scalable and concurrent workloads, especially in bot-heavy or service-oriented projects.

+- [x] **ML / AI** - Experience in developing and deploying AI solutions at scale.
+Expertise in deep learning, analyzing and computer vision with a proven track record of building production-ready models that drive business impact.
+Strong foundation in Python, TensorFlow, PyTorch, CUDA, and cloud platforms, you name it.

 ### My Experience:
-- [x] Built and delivered **hundreds of projects** in Web2 & Web3: bots, dashboards, claimers, swappers, browser extensions, smart contracts, APIs, and automation tools.
+- [x] Built and delivered **hundreds of projects** in Web2 & Web3: bots, dashboards, claimers, swappers, browser extensions, smart contracts, APIs, and automation tools, ML algorithms.

 - [x] Extensive experience in **Telegram, Discord, and automation ecosystems**, with a deep understanding of how communities interact with tools.

 - [x] **Zero disputes, full transparency, and upfront communication.** If a project isn’t the right fit, I’ll tell you right away instead of wasting time.

-- [x] Passionate about development for over 5 years and currently pursuing a **Computer Science degree**, giving me both practical and academic grounding.
+- [x] Passionate about development for over 4 years and currently pursuing a **Computer Science degree**, giving me both practical and academic grounding.

 ### Projects 📄:
 1. **DEX Arbitrage Bot**